castrogusttavo/Houston/README.md

 **Q: Are these React icons customizable in terms of size and color?**
 A: Yes, all react icons are fully customizable.
 You can adjust their size, color, and other properties easily within your React application.
 See [Usage Examples](#usage-examples) for more information.

-**Q: Can I contribute my own designs to the Houston React collection?**
-A: Absolutely!
-We welcome contributions.
-Please refer to our [Contributing](#contributing) section for guidelines on how to submit your icons.

 **Q: Is there a live demo where I can see these React icons in action?**
 A: Yes, we have a live example available at [Houston React Example](#live-example).
 It showcases the usage import various react icons and their customization options.